 Meanwhile, in a mining town in Germany, an orphan named Werner grows up with his younger sister.
 Enchanted by a crude radio they find, Werner becomes an expert at building and fixing radios, a talent that wins him a place at a brutal academy for Hitler Youth, and ultimately a special assignment to track the Resistance.
 More and more aware of the human cost of his intelligence, Werner travels through the heart of the war and, finally, into Saint-Malo, where his story and Marie-Laure’s converge.Top

 For book clubs and other groups of six or more confirmed participants:

 Read the book.
-MFAH Book Club selections may be purchased at The MFAH Shop, where Museum members always receive a discount.
-Reading copies are also available in the Museum’s Hirsch Library.
+Most MFAH Book Club selections may be purchased at The MFAH Shop, where Museum members receive a discount.
+Reading copies are also available in the Museum’s Kinder Foundation Education Center and at the Museum's Hirsch Library.

 • The name of your group

 • A telephone number and e-mail address

 • A specific date and time for your tour